-In this section we will compute the dimension of the local moduli of Sasaki-Einstein metrics of links that are $\mathbb{Q}$-homology 7-spheres.
-For that we will study the space of deformations of polynomials of cycle type, chain type, or certain iterated Thom-Sebastiani sums of these types.
-We only focus on these types of singularities for the reasons that were argued previously in Section 2.1: if a link $L_f$ is a $\mathbb{Q}$-homology 7-sphere and admits Sasaki-Einstein metric then $f$ has to be one of the aforementioned types.
-Since Sasaki-Einstein structures on the manifold determine Ricci-flat K\"ahler cone metrics on the corresponding affine cone, our results give information on the moduli of Calabi-Yau cones, see Problem 3.22 in \cite{Od} where the notion of K-moduli of Fano cones was introduced.
+In this section we will study the space of deformations of polynomials of cycle type, type I, type II and type III.
+We focus only on these types of singularities for the reasons that were argued in Section 2.1: if a link $L_f$ is a smooth rational homology 7-sphere and admits Sasaki-Einstein metric then $f$ has to be one of the aforementioned types.
+In the process we find the monomials generating $H^0(\mathbb{P}(\mathbf{w}), \mathcal{O}(d))$ and the group of automorphisms of the weighted projective space $\mathbb{P}(\mathbf{w})$ that contains the corresponding orbifold.